mozilla/wiki.mozilla.org/README.md

 A few (two) extensions are available through Subversion only.
 These extensions are included fully.
 To update them you need to navigate into the extension's folder and issue an `svn up`.
 Then simply follow your usual procedure for committing upstream.
 ### The git submodule model
 The majority of extensions are installed as git submodules.
 Simply follow normal submodule practice for this.
 In short:
-- navagate to path/to/submodule directory
+- navigate to path/to/submodule directory
 - `git checkout TAG`
-- navagate to top level
+- navigate to top level
 - `git add path/to/submodule`

 ### The Composer model